Consent Preferences

 • Logging on more mindfully – I’ve found a way on my phone to access Instagram without the icon being on my home-screen, so I have to search for it to get in, rather than my thumb tapping their automatically.
 This puts in a few seconds barrier to really make me think, do I need to log on right now?
 Setting a 20-30min period of time in the day to actively engage rather than allowing social media use to pepper itself throughout the day needs to happen now.

 • Engaging and connecting, not scrolling – having taken a step back I’m reconnecting to all the things I should be doing to use social media effectively, instead of scrolling through endless cat videos and memes (don’t pretend it’s just me!).
 Leaving comments, joining conversations, dropping into Direct Messages, seeking out new potential clients and audiences are all things I will be doing instead of letting the app dictate what I see and do.
-(If you don’t know what to do with your time on Instagram that actually gets clients you can download my checklist).

 • Considering doing things differently going forward – I am now looking into ways to host my communities off Facebook and also will keep an eye on my website traffic and asking where and how people find me.
 If there’s a point where so little of it is coming through social media, I might consider cutting back the number of platforms I’m on or coming off completely.
 I do think this is an exercise in trust and there’s work for me to do to ensure I’ve got enough enquiries and bookings coming in from other routes first.
 It won’t happen overnight.
 But it might happen.